quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 --- abstract

 QUIC (RFC9000) defines a RESET_STREAM frame to reset a stream.
 When a sender resets a stream, it stops retransmitting STREAM frames for this stream.
 On the receiver side, there is no guarantee that any of the data sent on that stream is delivered to the application.

-This document defines a new QUIC frame, the RESET_STREAM_AT frame, that allows resetting of a stream, while guaranteeing reliable delivery of stream data up to a certain byte offset.
+This document defines a new QUIC frame, the RESET_STREAM_AT frame, that allows resetting a stream, while guaranteeing reliable delivery of stream data up to a certain byte offset.

 --- middle